adrianre12/DGExt/README.md

 Steps to run the demo;
 - Clone this repository.
 - Start Unity and add the required assets.
+- Using the Devion Module Manager install the Quest System and Quest Examples.
+- Use the Inventory systems Integration asset under Quest System Integrations.
 - Fix a class naming issue in 'Quick Outline'.
 See bellow.

 ## Quick Outline